kubecost/poc-common-configurations/aws/README-enterprise.md

 ## All Secondary Clusters Setup

->If your secondary clusters are in a different subscription, you may want to create a copy of this repository and modify the service-key.json per subscription.
+>If your secondary clusters are in a different subscription, you will need to modify the service-key.json per subscription.
 >cloud-integration is not needed on secondary clusters

 ```bash